What is Technical Writing?

 Organizations publish them to discuss their philosophies on different matters for defined audiences.
 The goals of a white paper could include:

-• To persuade the reader to adopt or invest in a particular solution (like a software, machine, or a crypto-currency)
+• To persuade the reader to adopt or invest in a particular solution (like software, machine, or a crypto-currency)

 • To establish the brand’s authority within the industry